RIKEN-RCCS/lens3/v2/doc/configuration.md

 - **ui.s3_url**: is something like "https⦂//lens3․example․com".
 - **ui.footer_banner**: is "This site is operated by example.com".

-### "log" configuration
+### "access_log" configuration

-"log" section defines the access log file.
+"access_log" section defines the access log file.

 - **log.access_log_file**: is "/var/log/lenticularis/lens3-reg-access-log".

 ### "logging" configuration

 "logging" section is optional and the same as mux-conf.

-The one in mux-conf has precedence if both reg-conf and mux-conf define one.
+- **logger.log_file**: is "/var/log/lenticularis/lens3-reg-log".